 2 Bedroom Flat For Sale

-A sensational two bedroom apartment (1215 sqft/ 113 sqm) with superb garden and exceptional ceiling height forming part of the newly launched Belsize Park Firehouse.
+Flat 12 - A superb two bedroom apartment (588 sqft/ 55 sqm) forming part of the newly launched Belsize Park Firehouse.
 Belsize Park Firehouse is a distinctive collection of exclusive new homes crafted from an outstanding Grade II* Listed former fire station at the heart of sought-after Belsize Park.
 This unique range of just 20 one, two and four bedroom luxury apartments extends the rich heritage of this fine building with its Arts and Crafts period architecture, preserved with meticulous attention to detail throughout to create thoughtful and luxuriously contemporary designed homes.

 Each of the apartments at Belsize Park Firehouse has been designed to the highest specification to deliver the ultimate in contemporary living, safe, secure and highly energy efficient.
 Attention to detail, using lasting materials throughout has preserved the essence of the building's remarkable heritage.
 For buyers looking for a unique home